alanshaw/grunt-include-replace/README.md

 Type: `Function`
 Default value: undefined

 A function called for every included file prior to processing by `grunt-include-replace`.
-It is passed the include file contents and local variables as parameters and should return the (possibly altered) file contents.
+It is passed the include file contents, local variables and the file path as parameters and should return the (possibly altered) file contents.

 ### Usage Examples